wparad/puppet/README.md

 * `sudo apt-get install ruby`
 * `sudo gem install puppet`
-* Overwrite the /passwords.json file created with the correct passwords, delete the file afterwards
+* Overwrite the /passwords.json file created with the correct passwords, delete the file afterwards, used by `get_passwords()`
 	```
 	{
 		"gmail": "app password",